codeguy/php-the-right-way/pages/The-Basics.md

 results can vary.
 If you are working with a small number of values, concatenation is minutely faster.
 With a lot of values, interpolating is minutely faster.

-Regardless of what you are doing with strings, none of the types will ever have any noticable impact on your application.
+Regardless of what you are doing with strings, none of the types will ever have any noticeable impact on your application.
 Trying to rewrite code to use one or the other is always an exercise in futility, so avoid this micro- optimization unless you really understand the meaning and impact of the differences.